CamdynR/light-meter/README.md

 # Light Meter

-A work in progress, a simple light meter app
+A work in progress, a simple light meter app for photography